the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

-Fourth, since strings can be accessed like arrays by using indexes, we can use the zero index to get the first letters of first and last name:
+Because we have first and last name in dedicated variables, we can extract the first letters of each variable now.
+Do it yourself before checking the solution below.
+The solution: Since strings can be accessed like arrays by using indexes, we can use the zero index to get the first letters of first and last name:

 {title="index.js",lang="javascript"}
 ~~~~~~~